ajay-gandhi/scripts/README.md

 * `P`:         Shortcut for pandocing latex files to pdf
 * `ccompile`:  Basic alias for C compiler
-* `git-start`: So that I don't have to always type `git@github.com:`, and sometimes even my username, when cloning repos.
+* `git-start`: So that I don't have to always type `git@github.com:`, and sometimes even my username, when cloning repos
-* `git-open`:  Opens the URL of a Git repo.
+* `git-open`:  Opens the GitHub URL for the current repo
-* `notifs`:    Enables or disables notification center on Mac
+* `do-all`:    Runs all the given commands in order on the last argument